What schools and pupils can do

 Find out more on the Together For our Planet website: Schools pack resources - Together For Our Planet

-More information, tools are resources
+More information, tools and resources

 - 20 climate change challenges and activities for your classroom, at home and online via the British Council